Tim Storm: Early career (1995–2015)

 On May 1, 2011, Storm competed in a semi-final match at the Inaugural Germanfest Wringenmiesterschaft Tournament for the Indy World Championship.
 He won his semi-final match against Jason Jones before going on to face Jeremy Young.
 Finally, Storm defeated Kahagas in the final tournament match, winning the Indy World Championship.

 On June 11, Storm won the NWA Oklahoma Heavyweight Championship from Michael Faith.
 He challenged unsuccessfully for the NWA Houston Heavyweight Championship against the champion Scot Summers on July 8 at NWA Houston Independence Explosion III.

 In 2012, Storm worked in events involving Texas Stampede Wrestling beginning on January 28, at TSW One More Time in a successful tag team match with Apocalypse against the International Playa's Club (C-Diddy and Jared Steele).
 He wrestled again at TSW Spring Fling on March 31 against Mike Foxx and Action Jackson in a losing triple threat match.
 On April 14, Storm wrestled at TSW Knuckle Up against Mike Foxx in a (special referee Action Jackson) GWT Indy World Title match, winning against Foxx by DQ.
 At that same event he defeated Boink the Clown in a consecutive title defense.
 On June 16, at TSW Tru-Life Playaz Ball, Storm wrestled and loss to Bobby Lambert.

 Storm went on to win the NWA Mid-South Heavyweight title from Gaylon Summers by forfeit on May 2, 2015, (as noted above), but that reign was short-lived as Rob Conway defeated Storm for the title on June 20, 2015, in Dyersburg.

 In August 2019, Storm defeated Rodney Mack to become the inaugural SWE Heavyweight Champion.
 Storm would hold the title for over 500 days before losing it to Charlie Haas in February 2021.
 Following this, Storm would quit SWE over a money dispute with the company.

-National Wrestling Alliance
+National Wrestling Alliance (2014-present)

 North American Heavyweight Champion (2014–2015)

 On October 27, 2014, Storm defeated NWA North American Champion Byron Wilcott to win the title at an NWA Main Event Wrestling show in Sherman, Texas.
 He defended the title for six months before dropping it to NWA National Heavyweight Champion Jax Dane in a title vs. title match on April 12, 2015, in Las Vegas, Nevada.

 On July 17, 2015, in Sherman, Texas, Storm regained the NWA North American title when he defeated Andy Anderson in a tournament final for the title, which had been vacated on May 28 when previous champion Dane was injured.
 On July 16, 2016, in Pavo, Georgia, Storm's second North American title reign ended when Tyson Dean defeated him for the belt.